Michael Pickens: Racing career

 In 2005, Pickens competed at the Chili Bowl midget car race at Tulsa, Oklahoma.
-He won Rookie of the Year honors with an outstanding drive from 19th starting position to a race ending 6th-place finish.
+He won Rookie of the Year honors with an outstanding drive from 19th starting position to a race ending sixth-place finish.
 He was noticed by some key people at NASCAR NEXTEL Cup's Roush Racing.
 While not having prior experience on pavement, as there are no pavement ovals in New Zealand, Pickens did compete in the Roush's Driver Development Competition Program in 2005.
 He made it to the final round of competition and was the last driver be cut.

 In 2005, Pickens won the 55th running of the Australian Speedcar Grand Prix held at the Avalon Raceway in Victoria.
-That year he also finished second in the Australian Speedcar Championship at the Perth Motorplex.
-He would later finish 3rd in the 2011 Australian Championship in Lismore, New South Wales.
-In 2016 Michael won the Australian Speedcar title at Parramatta Raceway.
+That year, he also finished second in the Australian Speedcar Championship at the Perth Motorplex.
+He would later finish third in the 2011 Australian Championship in Lismore, New South Wales.
+In 2016, he won the Australian Speedcar title at Parramatta Raceway.

-Michael's regular rides in New Zealand are his own #54A CRC King Chassis Midget, and his #54A CRC Sprintcar.
-Michael's regular Australian drive is with Brett Morris, competing in the Australian Speedcar Championship and the World Midget Series.
-Michael also drives in the USA, competing at Midget Week, the Turkey Night Grand Prix and Chili Bowl Nationals.
+Perkins' regular rides in New Zealand are his own #54A CRC King Chassis Midget, and his #54A CRC Sprintcar.
+His regular Australian drive is with Brett Morris, competing in the Australian Speedcar Championship and the World Midget Series.
+He also drives in the USA, competing at Midget Week, the Turkey Night Grand Prix and Chili Bowl Nationals.

-In the middle of the 2007 U.S. season, he raced for Ken Hendricks' American Speed Association Late Model Team, Urban Force Racing, mainly at Madison International Speedway.
+In the middle of the 2007 U.S. season, Pickens raced for Ken Hendricks' American Speed Association Late Model Team, Urban Force Racing, mainly at Madison International Speedway.
 He left the team in July (being replaced by Dan Lensing) near the middle of the season, and began running a mixture of midget and pavement car races for various owners.

-In the 2008 U.S. racing season, he raced a midget car weekly at Angell Park Speedway and the #30 car in ASA Late Model Series events.
+In the 2008 U.S. racing season, Pickens raced a midget car weekly at Angell Park Speedway and the No. 30 car in ASA Late Model Series events.